Toddlers have some very annoying habits… if you are bringing up a toddler, you will already know most of them!

-They may bite their nails unconsciously like while watching television or in response to certain situations.
-It can be your toddler’s way of coping with minor stress so most of the time you don’t have to worry much about it.
+They may bite their nails unconsciously while watching television or in response to certain situations.
+It can be your toddler’s way of coping with minor stress, so you don’t have to worry much about it most of the time.

 You, however, have to worry about it if your toddler severely bites their nails to the point of harming themselves.